Exarderalf/ShadowDnD/README.md

 ## Example Dice for DC checks

+Successes are 5 and 6 on a d6.
+Negative dice successes subtract from the postive successes to get the end result.

 Make a Spot (Sens) Check.
 ```
 You have a 2 in Spot and a -1 in Sens.